Geospatial distributions reflect rates of evolution of features of language

-The statistical properties of the stationary distribution of features at long times depends on the model parameters $p_I$, $p_E$ and $q$ (for further details see the SI).
-For the purposes of stability estimation, we are interested in two quantities in particular (illustrated in Fig.~\ref{fig:lattice}): the frequency, $\rho$, with which a particular feature is present across the lattice, and the feature's associated \emph{isogloss density}.
-This latter quantity indicates the probability of finding a dialect boundary (an isogloss) between two neighbouring communities such that the feature is found on one side of the boundary but not on the other.
-We define this as the proportion of pairs of adjacent lattice cells that differ in the feature value, and denote it by $\sigma$; similar quantities are sometimes also found as the `density of reactive interfaces' in literature on interacting particle systems \cite{Kra1992,KraRedBen2010}.
-The frequency of a feature in the stationary state is given by
+In our lattice model, the statistical properties of the stationary distribution of a linguistic feature depend on the feature's parameters $p_I$, $p_E$, $p_I'$, $p_E'$ and $q$.
+Useful information about the stationary distribution is contained in two quantities, illustrated in Fig.~\ref{fig:lattice}: the \emph{frequency} $\rho$ with which a particular feature is present across the lattice, and the feature's associated \emph{isogloss density} $\sigma$.
+The latter quantity is defined as the probability of finding a dialect boundary (an isogloss) between two neighbouring languages such that the feature is found on one side of the boundary but not on the other; similar quantities are sometimes also found as the `density of active interfaces' or `active bonds' (see \cite{CasForLor2009} and references therein).
+Our model is more stylized than that in \cite{WicHol2009}, for instance, and as a consequence of this austere setup, values of $\rho$ and $\sigma$ in the stationary distribution can be calculated analytically in the special case $p_I' = p_E'$, i.e.~when errors in the horizontal transmission of language are not directed.
+This calculation follows well-established principles in statistical physics \cite{CasForLor2009,KraRedBen2010}, in particular the procedure in \cite{Oli2003}.
+The following results are a generalization of the analytical solution, verified in numerical simulations for the general case in which $p_I'$ and $p_E'$ are independent.
+We refer the reader to the Supplementary Material for the analytical derivations and a full description of the numerical simulations.

-This can be demonstrated mathematically (see SI), but is also clear intuitively; the higher the ingress rate $p_I$ of a feature is in relation to its egress rate $p_E$, the more prevalent the feature will be.
-Obtaining the stationary isogloss density is more intricate mathematically (see again the SI).
-We find